‘Dance Moms’ New Season Confirmed, Show To Continue With Or Without Abby Lee Miller

 After the sudden departure of Abby Lee Miller from the Dance Moms set, some suspected that the continuation of the show would only be temporary and likely only because they were under contract to do so.
 When Miller made her exit, slamming the virtual door behind her with a caustic Instagram post, the girls’ mentorship was taken over by Dancing with the Stars’ Cheryl Burke.
 Since it was already near the end of the season’s filming, many assumed the show would simply finish out with Cheryl and the girls would take their final Dance Moms bow.

 Nia Sioux Frazier, the only Dance Moms student to stick with the show continuously from Season 1 to present, must be incredibly happy over the news that the show is returning.
-She posted Snapchats this weekend featuring the girls crying, and a drawing on the white board in their dressing room stating “We’re Irreplaceable.”
+She posted Snapchats this weekend featuring the girls crying and a drawing on the white board in their dressing room stating “We’re Irreplaceable.”
 This is a play on Abby Lee Miller’s continuously telling the girls that, “Everyone is replaceable.”

 Rumors that the show was ending were also fuelled by Kalani Hilliker’s mother, Kira Girard.
 The spitfire mother posted on Twitter that the memories she had made were unforgettable.
 Fans desperately asked Girard if this meant that Dance Moms was ending, but she did not respond.